Matteo842/SaveState/README.md

 ### SaveState Tool (Helper GUI)

-To aid in the development process, particularly with managing translations and creating application packages, a dedicated helper tool with a graphical interface is available within the project repository (e.g., in a `tools/` subfolder or alongside the main script).
+To aid in the development process, particularly with managing translations and creating application packages, a dedicated helper tool with a graphical interface is available within the project repository.

 ![SaveState Tool GUI](images/SaveStateTools.png)
 *(Screenshot: SaveStateTools.png)*